ChuanMeng/Knowledge-Grounded-Conversation/README.md

 # Knowldege Grounded Conversation (KGC) Paper Reading
 A Knowldege Grounded Conversation (KGC) paper reading list maintained by **KGC group in Information retrieval laboratory of Shandong University**.
+We will keep adding papers and improving the list.
+Any suggestions are welcome!

 ### Survey
 * A Survey of Document Grounded Dialogue Systems (DGDS).
 TOIS(2020 under review) [[PDF]](https://arxiv.org/abs/2004.13818?context=stat)